Grimzentide/iRacing-Arduino-Pit-Board/README.md

 * shows the amount that should be in your tank when you leave the pits
 * target burn rate if you need a splash and dash for less than 1 lap worth of fuel
 * Warning flashes to help inform the driver that something critical has happened
+* laps on tires
+* last lap you stopped
+* optional repairs left when leaving the pits
+* fuel added last stop
+* tire wear as a percentage
+* tire temperatures as colors (blue, green, orange, red)
+* fuel stint burn rates
+* last pitted under flag status
+* fuel to add indicator
+* fuel to leave with indicator

 **Note:** The calculations for required fuel automatically includes an extra half of a lap to ensure you can cross the finish line.
 The half lap fuel addition is calculated using half of the current 5 lap average fuel burn rate and is automatically included in the required fuel figure.